Are we Pulling the Right Levers on Digital Transformation?

-As I wrote about previously, software delivery in government is a complex system and if you pull on the wrong lever when trying to fix something, you can actually the problem worse.
-The key example I focused on was how the government’s overuse of traditional “rule-making” approaches actually leads to worse outcomes.
+As I wrote about previously, software delivery in government is a complex system and if you pull on the wrong lever when trying to fix something, you can actually make the problem worse.
+The key example I focused on was how the government’s overuse of traditional policy driven “rule-making” approaches actually leads to worse outcomes.

-First, let’s sketch out the system in broad strokes to give us an idea of how it works and where the levers even are before we start pulling on them.
+First, let’s sketch out the system in broad strokes to give us an idea of how it works and where the levers even are before we start pulling on things.
 In the spirit of “All models are wrong, but some are useful”, here’s how governmental digital initiatives work:

 The public’s trust in this system is determined by the perceived quality of the services they receive, based on the money and input on priorities they’ve given.
 As a result, if residents perceive that the service does not meet their expectations, they will put pressure on elected officials to put pressure on the executive branch until expectations are met.